brainglobe/brainglobe-web/_pages/about.md

 ### Introduction

-The BrainGlobe Initiative was established by researchers at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org) and the [ Technical University of Munich](https://www.tum.de/en/).
+The BrainGlobe Initiative (BGI) was established by researchers at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org) and the [ Technical University of Munich](https://www.tum.de/en/).